What is AMP

 - Potential SEO trade-offs: While prioritized on mobile, AMP pages may have lower visibility on desktop searches.

 Overall, AMP is a valuable tool for improving the mobile user experience of websites.
-However, it's important to consider its limitations and weigh them against your specific needs and goals before deciding to implement it.
+It's important to think about its limits.
+You should weigh these against your needs and goals before using them.